 3. It is probably not surprising that I collect cookbooks and advertising recipe booklets.
 Also, I have a collection of sixteen vintage metal recipe boxes that I have been lucky enough to find all but two full of old recipe cards both handwritten and clipped from magazines.
 The problem is I NEVER cooked or baked from them.
 Oh I had great intentions.
 I would pour over the recipes and pictures with lofty dreams of making many of the recipes.
 Of course I never did and therefore I created this space to push me to actually use them.

 So what can you expect on Quaint Cooking?
 As already stated, I write about the histories of some popular dishes as well as about cookbook authors and cookbooks.
 I mainly focus on the time period between the 1920s through the 1970s but the whole 20th century is not off limits!
 Of course there will be old recipes. a classic movie or two and vintage menus.
 I also post celebrity recipes and vintage ads.
-Oh and the good and the bad side Jell-O will can seen around these parts because you can’t talk vintage cuisine with some sort of gelatin salad!
+Oh and the good and the bad side Jell-O can seen around these parts because you can’t talk vintage cuisine with out some sort of gelatin salad!
 I also usually post every week.

 Lastly, I LOVE to hear stories about the importance that some of these recipes played to people.
 Whether your grandma’s variation on the famous clam dip or that you use to request pineapple upside down cake every birthday.
 Maybe your mother made tuna casserole so much that you swore you would NEVER eat it as an adult.
 Oh wait that was my mother!